 Definition and Explanation of Washing Machines:

 Washing machines are typical home appliances for washing clothes, towels, and other textiles.
-After agitating in water and being quickly spun to remove extra water, clothes are washed.
+Clothes are washed after agitating in water and being quickly spun to remove extra water.
 Most washing machines can’t dry clothes well on their own.

 Types of washing machines: